ConsoleGameEngine/ConsoleGameEngine/README.md

 You can find useful functions like:
 - Draw what you want and where you want.
 - Get mouse and keyboard input.
-- Set name of the window
+- Set name of the window.
 *All will be chikipibaroom or hop hey lalaley* - Definit aka. defini7

 # Documentation